Dominant England thrash New Zealand in second T20

 It has been a whirlwind month for 24-year-old Brook, who was not selected in England's provisional 50-over World Cup squad but responded with a remarkable century in The Hundred.

-He impressed with 43 in England's comfortable victory in the first T20 but, in front of a lively Manchester crowd, he went even further in a scintillating innings that left New Zealand's bowlers in disbelief.
+He impressed with 43 in England's comfortable win in the first T20 but, in front of a lively Manchester crowd, he went even further in a scintillating innings that left New Zealand's bowlers in disbelief.

 Two of his five sixes came in his first 10 balls with glorious drives over extra cover off spinner Ish Sodhi, and he continued to combine finesse with power in a blistering partnership alongside Bairstow that took the game beyond the Black Caps.

-Bairstow was somewhat scratchy before Brook's arrival, making his way to 26 from 27 balls as Jacks and Malan departed.
+Bairstow was somewhat scratchy before Brook's arrival, making 26 from 27 balls as Jacks and Malan departed.

 But Brook's free-flowing approach seemed to release his fellow Yorkshireman as he reached his half-century from 40 balls before launching his way to 77 in the space of his next seven balls.